Research Team

 Director of the TCSC’s Embedded Clinic in the Children’s Blood and Cancer Center at Dell Children’s Medical Center

-Assistant Clinical Professor, University of Texas at Austin, Educational Psychology
+Assistant Clinical Professor, Department of Educational Psychology, The University of Texas at Austin

 Puja Patel, PhD

-Director of Therapy Services, Children’s Blood and Cancer Center at Dell Children’s Medical Center
+Director of Pediatric Psychology, Dell Children’s Medical Center

-Clinical Assistant Professor, University of Texas at Austin, Educational Psychology
+Assistant Professor, Department of Psychiatry and Behavioral Sciences, The University of Texas at Austin

 Elizabeth Matsui, MD, MHS

-Director, Center for Health & Environment: Education & Research
+Director, the Center for Health and Environment: Education and Research

 Tiffany Whittaker, PhD